Sirikon/localdeploy/README.md

 ```

 This will start a web server on port 8080 ready to receive the deployment requests.

+__Note__: Right now molly doesn't self-install as a service, you need
+to do this by yourself to be sure it's always working.

 ### Deploying a project ###